Expert Legal Guidance You Can Trust

 Helping You Do What's Best for Your Child

-There's a lot at stake during custody battles.
-How you choose to handle your custody dispute can affect your relationship with your co-parent and child for years, which can make navigating a custody case daunting.
+There's a lot at stake during custody battles in Palm Harbor, FL.
+But, unfortunately, how you handle your child custody dispute can affect your relationship with your co-parent and child for years, making navigating a child custody case daunting.

-At K. Dean Kantaras, P.A., our Tampa child custody attorneys can help you pursue an outcome in your custody case that enables your child to thrive and helps you maintain close contact with them.
+At K. Dean Kantaras, P.A., our Palm Harbor child custody attorneys can help you pursue an outcome in your child custody case that enables your children to thrive and helps you maintain close contact with them.

-Terms You Need to Know During a Custody Dispute
+Terms You Need to Know During a Child Custody Dispute

-Before we cover how Florida courts handle child custody, let's go over some terms you should know.
-Florida courts prefer to use alternative terms during custody battles that emphasize the parents' shared responsibility to do what's best for their child.
-As a result, certain terms, like "custody" or "custodial/noncustodial parent" may or may not make an appearance in your custody case (depending on the judge presiding over your case).
+Before we cover how Florida law handle child custody, let's review some terms you should know.
+Florida courts prefer to use alternative words during child custody battles emphasizing the parents' shared responsibility to do what's best for their children.

 You should familiarize yourself with the following terms: